No Man of God: Plot

 As Ted is lobbying for a stay of execution in 1989, Governor Martinez signs the death warrant, and Ted is to die by electrocution in seven days.
-Hearing of the execution, the media and a crowd begin to mass outside the prison.
+Hearing of the execution, the media and a crowd begin to amass outside the prison.
 Ted is now ready to confess his crimes but will only speak with Bill.
 Though Bill is supervising interviews with investigators from several states, he arrives to find Ted's civil attorney, Carolyn Lieberman, taking charge.
 Ted believes holding back certain information could overturn the execution, buying him more time for further details.
 Carolyn doesn't want Bill's influence as an FBI agent at the interviews but Ted insists he attends, calling Bill his best friend.
 Bill urges Ted not to play games with the governor and asks how many women he killed.
 Ted confesses to 30 deaths.
 At the interviews, Ted is evasive with his answers, only divulging information to a few murders.
 Ignoring Bill's conditions that no media is to be involved, Carolyn schedules Ted to interview with Dr. James Dobson, an influential evangelical Christian author and psychologist, whom she believes will help with a pardon.
 After the interview, Dobson reveals to Carolyn the governor was never going to grant the pardon.

 A day before the execution, the warden informs Bill that a last-minute sanity hearing will take place.
 While multiple consultations will be conducted, the decision to proceed with the execution will rest entirely on Bill's testimony to a psychiatric board, which ultimately declares Ted sane.
 Outside the prison, the spirited crowd grows in anticipation, while inside Bill assists Ted in writing a letter to his mother.
 Bill asks to be taken under the water.
 With harsh details, Ted exposes how he lured and killed a victim, which leaves Bill overwhelmed and in tears.

 That night, Ted thanks Bill for being a friend to him.
 Ted suddenly threatens suicide, but Bill is hardened by the ultimatum.
 Ted has an outburst of desperation, asking why it's happening to him, still showing no remorse for his crimes.
 Infuriated, Bill exclaims his victims didn't prepare for death.
 Ted takes to his knees in prayer.
 As Bill prepares to leave, Ted asks him if he understands why he killed.
 Bill tells him, "Because you wanted to."
 Just moments before the execution, Bill learns he has been removed as a witness to the execution and others will take his place.
 Left alone in the warden's office, Bill makes a phone call to his family.
-While Bill is speaking with his son, the crowd outside erupts in cheers.
+While Bill is speaking with his son, the crowd outside erupts in cheers as Bundy is declared dead.